-I know that sounds odd, but what you have when you’ve finished is just a first draft.
-It might be well done, but there is an excellent chance that you’ve only just begin exploring your life, your thoughts, and the themes that arise out of the clash between the two.
+I know this sounds odd, but what you have when you’ve finished is just a first draft.
+It might be well done, but there is an excellent chance that you’ve only just begun exploring your life, your thoughts, and the themes that arise out of the clash between the two.

-That’s why, when you’ve come to the end of your tale-telling, it’s best to take a break, let your thoughts about your life drift through your mind as they may, then begin again.
-It’s often not until you’ve written a few drafts that you truly understand the major themes of your life, and how to best present them.
+That’s why, when you come to the end of your tale-telling, it’s best to take a break, let your thoughts about your life drift through your mind, then begin again.
+It’s often not until you’ve written a few drafts that you truly understand the major themes of your life, and how best to present them.